 It is clear from the marginal analysis that the impact of the provision of the Motion Picture Production Tax Credit relative to alternative uses of the resources expended on the incentive depends on the assumptions about the way in which the program was funded.
-Removing locally impactful government spending results in modest net negative effects on compensation, state GDP, and revenues to the state, while levying a tax on the business community to fund the credit results in modest net positive effects on state GDP and revenues to the state.
+Removing locally impactful government spending results in a net negative effect on compensation, state GDP, and revenues to the state, while levying a tax on the business community to fund the credit results in a net positive effect on state GDP and revenues to the state.

-The Leveraged Impact Analysis of the FY 2017 Tax Incentives/Benefits
+The Leveraged Impact Analysis of the FY 2019 Tax Incentives/Benefits